|

 Enable this option (DOMINO_REMOVE_TEMPFILES="yes") to remove temp-files from

-data-directory at server startup.
 The following files are removed:

 *.DTF, *.TMP